ttm/versinus/README.md

 Versinus: a visualization method for time-evolving networks

 ## documentation
-Current best documentation is the article in the doc/ directory and available in arXiv: https://arxiv.org/abs/1412.7311
+Current best documentation is the article in the doc/ directory, and the resources in this repository.

+There is also a dummy and less recent article available in arXiv: https://arxiv.org/abs/1412.7311

 ## implementations
 Versinus was conceived while probing stability of social networks and was found to be very useful.
-It has since then received three implementations:
+It has since then received four implementations:
-* a Python+FFmpeg that renders animations though stop-motion.
+* a Python script that renders animations though stop-motion, available in legacy/sistemaMinimo_5000Py3.py
+* Python functionalities made available though packages.
+These packages enable the rendering of animations with soundtracks, both obtained by mapping of the evolving network.
+The packages needed are [gmaneLegacy](https://github.com/ttm/gmaneLegacy) and [musicLegacy](https://github.com/ttm/musicLegacy).
+After installing them, run the script tests/testEvolutionMusicPy3.py in the gmaneLegacy tree.
-* a Javascript implementation in [ccNetViz](https://github.com/HelikarLab/ccNetViz) for static networks.
+* a lightweight Javascript implementation in [ccNetViz](https://github.com/HelikarLab/ccNetViz) for static networks.
-* a Javascript implementation using BabylonJS for interactive data analysis (Visual Analytics).
+* a Javascript implementation using BabylonJS for interactive data analysis (Visual Analytics): https://github.com/ttm/netText.

-### found scripts
-* gmaneLegacy makes audio and png files
-* sistemaMinimo_5000.py may have the most advanced implementation of all...

 ### available videos
 Some animations obtained using the Versinus method (and the scripts mentioned above)